Canon 1D Mark IV vs Sony A6400

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the A6400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark IV and the Sony A6400?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D Mark IV: